FlipFlopWeekly/zori/readme.md

 ## Contributing

-    # Every dependency needed to get the app
-    # running is committed into the repository,
-    # however, you may want to install the development
+    # You may want to install the development
     # dependencies (above) to make your life easier.
     # Once it is done, just run:
     gulp work